ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Health_Checks.md

 - Log bucket for the security logs (Cloud Audit, Access Transparency logs, and Data Access Logs)
 - Log bucket for platform and component logs for resources under the services and services-infrastructure folders
 - Log bucket for client platform and component logs for resources under the clientN/applications-infrastructure folder
-- Log bucket for client platform and component logs for resources under the clientN/auto and clientN/applications (TBD - Requires Review)
+- Log bucket for client platform and component logs for resources under the clientN/auto and clientN/applications

 ---